fxs card fxo card e1 card t1 card

 A motivating goal for SIP was to provide a signalling and call setup protocol for IP-based communications that can support a superset of the call processing functions and features present in the public switched telephone network (PSTN).
 SIP by itself does not define these features; rather, its focus is call-setup and signalling.
 However, it has been designed to enable the building of such features in network elements known as Proxy Servers and User Agents.
 These are features that permit familiar telephone-like operations: dialing a number, causing a phone to ring, hearing ringback tones or a busy signal.
 Implementation and terminology are different in the SIP world but to the end-user, the behavior is similar.

-asterisk card
+asterisk FXO FXS card

 s